wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab_Info.md

 > **NOTE:**
 > **X** – is your unique POD ID listed on the card. \
 > The lab POD is the same as the production tenant which is located in the US Datacenter.
-These labs are for instructional purposes only but the configuration can be reused for the real deployment..
+These labs are for instructional purposes only but the configuration can be reused for the real deployment.
+> The telephony service is not activated.
+This pod is used only for digital channels.

 ## Before starting the labs